 Similarly, our Step 2B Route also uses a Process Orchestration Transport, but this one places the “Shark” piece in the puzzle board.

 Next, we return the main Route File Management window and select our third Route.
 We double click Step 3 to open the main route grid.
 Moving on with our third Route, we can see how we can rendezvous and merge data with the Process Orchestration Listener.
 We select the Listener stage.
 The Listener Type selected is Process Orchestration.

 Now, here we see that under the Action tab we’re going to Aggregate Transactions.
 In the Remove Process Instance field, we want When Transactions Fired to be selected.

 And under our Firing Conditions tab, we’re going to do that when the Fish and Shark puzzle pieces or Process Components have arrived.

 Please note that there are a number of other workflow patterns that are enabled by the other configuration options of the Process Orchestration Listener and Transport pair.
 For instance, we can deal with multiple transactions of the same type based on a count using this Transaction Count Required.
 Or we can implement conditional firing or statement-based operations with this Conditional Statement option.

 But in this case, we just take the data from these two puzzle pieces, combine it and then pass it through the process until we get to a simple Directory Drop Transport.
 Note: we want the Target file extension to be xml.

-Now that we’ve walked through the four Routes that make up this three step process – let’s look at this end-to-end in the Local eiPlatform Emulator.
-We go to the Route menu to select and launch the Emulator.
+Now that we’ve walked through the four Routes that make up this three-step process, let’s look at this end-to-end in the Local eiPlatform Emulator.
+We go to the Tool menu to select and launch the Emulator.